The Clive Richards Foundation

 • Heritage (15%): Preservation and conservation projects

-• Arts (15%): Cultural organizations and programs
+• Arts (15%): Cultural organisations and programmes

 Additional priority considerations:

-• Organizations supporting people with disabilities
+• Organisations supporting people with disabilities

 • Churches and religious institutions